joaojlf4/msnews-backend/README.md

 ![](demo.jpg)

-An API built with Express, MongoDB and JWT for my local journal.
+An API built with Express, MongoDB and JWT for my local city newspapper.